-Integrated Neighbourhood Teams – What are they?
+Integrated Neighbourhood Teams – What Are They?

-By acknowledging the wider social determinants of health across the community, INTs offer better facilitated early intervention preventing further health and wellbeing decline, as well as enhancing job satisfaction and reducing burnout.
+These services deliver better joined-up front-door care navigation to ensure no population is left vulnerable or underserved, focusing on the individual's whole needs not just their health.
+By acknowledging the wider social determinants of health across the community, INTs offer better facilitated early intervention to prevent further health and wellbeing decline.

 Holistic Assessments |